 A typical lease termination fee depends on the lease and the laws in your area, but it’s usually one or two months’ rent.
 As a tenant, if the lease doesn’t specify a fee and your landlord can’t find a replacement tenant after a good faith attempt, then you’ll likely be responsible for the rent owed for the rest of the lease term.

-What happens when your lease gets terminated depends on the circumstances, what your lease says, and the laws in your area.
+Depending on the terms of the lease and the laws in your state, you can move out, sign a new lease, or pay-as-you-go every month.
 If your landlord ends your lease early without cause, you can sue the landlord for costs associated with your housing search like realtor fees and temporary housing until you find another permanent place to live.

 If you were late on rent or significantly damaged the property, you may not be entitled to damages.
 In most cases, your landlord is required to send you written advance notice (usually 1-2 months in advance) before you have to leave the premises.